Kevinolinn8/OSCP-Cheatsheet/README.md

 hydra -L users.txt -P passwords.txt <IP> ftp #'-L' for usernames list, '-l' for username and vice versa

 # Check for vulnerabilities associated with the identified version.

+#download all files from FTP with one command
+wget -m --no-passive ftp://anonymous:anonymous@IP
 ```

 ## SSH enumeration